 People look at actions to determine personalities more than words.

-The Chinese in their efforts to converts POWs to communism realized that we also look at our own actions to assess who we are.
+The Chinese in their efforts to convert POWs to communism realized that we also look at our own actions to assess who we are.

 So the Chinese built up from small actions to bigger and bigger commitments until they’d bring about full conversion to the communist ideology.